espressif/esp-at/docs/en/AT_Command_Set/Wi-Fi_AT_Commands.rst

    -  2: SoftAP mode.
    -  3: SoftAP+Station mode.

 -  **<auto_connect>**: Enable or disable automatic connection to an AP when you change the mode of the ESP device from the SoftAP mode or null mode to the station mode or the SoftAP+Station mode.
+Default: 1.
+If you omit the parameter, the default value will be used, i.e. automatically connecting to an AP.

    -  0: The ESP device will not automatically connect to an AP.
    -  1: The ESP device will automatically connect to an AP if the configuration to connect to the AP has already been saved in flash before.